 Students completing a departmental honors thesis only should adhere the following guidelines.

 - Applying for the thesis.
 This short Mathematical Sciences Senior Honors Thesis Application form asks you to identify your advisor, give a brief description of your project, and give a brief timeline for your work.
-Please return the form to Vicky Klima (WA 335) before you register for MAT 4510.
+Please return the form to William Cook (WA 347) before you register for MAT 4510.

 - A digital copy of your approved, completed thesis Students should be certain that the copy of the thesis they submit is the final, complete copy, with all errors corrected.
 The copy you submit should contain your signed title page and abstract, combined into a single PDF file.

-- A completed copy of your Thesis Binding Payment Form and copies of any student accounts receipts indicating payment for additional bound copies of the thesis (see additional information below).
+- A completed copy of your Thesis Binding Payment Form and copies of any student account receipts indicating payment for additional bound copies of the thesis (see additional information below).

-- A completed, digital copy of the index form.
+- A completed, digital copy of the index form (DOC, 33 KB).

 - A completed hard copy of the release form.